Coach saves Marlborough gymnast from serious injury

-MARLBOROUGH, Mass.
-(WHDH) — A gymnast from Marlborough had a close call when he nearly fell on his head but was saved by his quick-thinking coach.
+MARLBOROUGH, MA (WHDH) - A gymnast from Marlborough had a close call when he nearly fell on his head but was saved by his quick-thinking coach.

 Noah Viera, 13, was warming up during a national invitational in Springfield when he lost his grip on the high bar.
 As he fell, Viera did the best he could to keep from falling on his head or neck.